Vicomtech/CAPTAIN-Elderly-clustering-and-evolution-analysis/README.md

 # interactive clustering

-This is the streamlit code.
-It is to let non expert users to create clusters, visualize the patterns of each cluster and see the evolution of the clusters the after stratification.
+This web application allows non-expert users to create clusters, visualize their patterns and follow up the evolution of those clusters after the stratification.
-It allows to give different weight to each parameter or group (nutrition, social, etc.)
+It also allows final users to customize different weights to each parameter or group (nutrition, social, etc.)

 ## Launch up